jonathanmorgan/reddit_collect/README.md

     #-- END iteration over search results --#

-    # try getting all from /r/all - see if we can step past 1000 results.
+    # try getting all from /r/all
     post_list = reddiwrap.get( "/r/%s/new?limit=100" % "all" )

     # get first post in list.